MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_M2Lab1_Segments_and_Lists.md

     - Name the segment **[my prefix] Relecloud Suppression Segment.**

-3. Generate a statement so that: Contact’s Account is Relecloud And Contacts All.
+3. Generate a statement so that the Contact’s Account is Relecloud And Contacts All.

-    - Click **+New Query Block.**
+    - Click **Add Query Block.** (If a pop-up appears, close it.)

     - **Contact** should be selected as the query entity.